 A decent man snaps when he catches his wife cheating on him.

 Have you ever been hit by a train?
 My guess is, Yes.
 It can be brutal and life changing.
-This is a story about one that hit me many years ago.
+I wrote this after one of my own train wrecks.

 This happened to me, exactly as it is written.

 It can be so easy to judge the cultures and beliefs of others as barbaric or ignorant.
-Yet sometimes, even the most repulsive practices as viewed by some are cherished by others.
-If we can get past our blinders and empathize, we might understand.
+So I tried to come up with one of the most repulsive things I could think of and make it cherished.

 One night while lamenting my stack of rejections from contests, agents, and publishers, I had a thought.
-What if a writer in my situation was notified they had won an inter-galactic writing contest?
+What if a struggling, unknown writer was notified they had won an inter-galactic writing contest?

 The Search for God